 As we checked in with our users over the past year, we began to notice a troubling pattern.
-While software projects were becoming more important to every organization, the amount of time teams were spending on administrative tasks like updating project management solutions was increasing at a far higher rate than the amount of time actually spent writing code.
+While software projects were becoming more important to every organization, the amount of time teams were spending on administrative tasks like updating sprints in project management software was increasing at a far higher rate than the amount of time actually spent writing code.

-As we thought about ways ZenHub could help these teams reduce manual overhead, we realized automation was the solution.
+As we thought of ways to tackle this challenge, we realized automation was the solution.
 In September, we announced Automated Workflows to streamline the hand-off of work between teams and eliminate the need for status updates.
-Today, we’re excited to follow that up with another automated experience: ZenHub Sprints.
+Today, we’re excited to follow that up with another automated experience: ZenHub Sprints – the most hands-off way to do GitHub sprint planning.

 For teams following scrum, sprints are a critical tool in aligning around what to work on next.
 Unfortunately, sprint planning meetings happen to be one of the most despised rituals in agile development.
 It’s not uncommon for teams to spend multiple hours in a planning meeting, only to come away with a marginally better understanding of what to work on next.

 As we reflected on this, we realized ZenHub wasn’t doing much to alleviate this problem.
-While our integration with GitHub Milestones provided a seamless way for teams to plan and track their sprints directly in GitHub, it didn’t address the needless amount of manual overhead for project managers at the start of every new sprint planning cycle.
+While our integration with GitHub Milestones provided a seamless way for teams to plan and track their GitHub sprints without leaving GitHub, it didn’t address the needless amount of manual overhead for project managers at the start of every new sprint planning cycle.

 Further, GitHub Milestones are tied to a single repository, which creates difficulties for teams that have more complex workflows that span multiple repositories.
 Another major limitation was Issues can only belong to one Milestone at a time.
 This presented problems for many teams as moving incomplete work also removed the story points from the completed Milestone.